espressif/arduino-esp32/docs/en/api/timer.rst

 timerAlarm
 **********

 This function is used to configure alarm value and autoreload of the timer.
-Alarm is automaticaly enabled.
+Alarm is automatically enabled.

 .. code-block:: arduino